Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Fiber Drums

-Drums classified as 7A Type A are specifically tested and evaluated for the safe handling of radioactive materials.
-These drums are available in sizes of 10 gallons, 85 gallons, and 110 gallons, and are typically made from carbon steel or stainless steel.
-To achieve the DOT 7A Type A classification, these drums undergo rigorous testing procedures, including pressure spray, free drop, penetration, and stacking tests.
+Drums classified as 7A Type A have been tested and evaluated for the handling of radioactive materials and are made of carbon steel or stainless steel.
+To achieve the DOT 7A Type A classification, drums are put through rigorous testing including pressure spray, free dropping, and penetration and stacking tests.

-DOT 7A Type A drums are designed to provide shielding for confined small quantities of Class 7 radioactive materials.
-They are subject to strict regulations and are categorized into four classes based on the amount of radioactive material they are intended to contain.
+DOT 7A Type A drums are designed as shielding for confined small quantities of Class 7, radioactive materials.
+They are strictly regulated and come in four classes according to the amount of radioactive material they contain.

 Excepted – very low amounts